lhw414/lhw414/README.md

 ## INTRODUCTION & CONTACT

 Hello!
 I'm Hyunwoo LEE :wave:.
-I'm majoring in Computer Science and Engineering :mortar_board:, with a keen interest in a wide array of fields including Web Development :computer: and Artificial Intelligence :robot:.
+I'm majoring in Computer Science and Engineering :mortar_board:, with a keen interest in a wide array of fields including Web Development :computer: and System programming 💾.
 My passion lies in leveraging technology to solve real-world problems :earth_asia:, and I'm always eager to explore new avenues and technologies :telescope:.
 Feel free to explore my projects :file_folder: and connect with me :handshake:!